Preparing to Teach Ready Mathematics

 - Administer the i‑Ready Diagnostic using best practices to ensure reliable results.

 Our courses support the understanding and implementation of all the NCTM Effective Teaching Practices.
 This course emphasizes these Teaching Practices:

 - Implement tasks that promote reasoning and problem solving.

 - Facilitate meaningful mathematical discourse.

-The recommended length for these centrally delivered courses is three hours—with each course needing a minimum scheduled time of at least two hours—but we work within the flexibility of up to six hours to meet your needs.
+The recommended length for these centrally delivered courses is six hours—with each course needing a minimum scheduled time of at least four hours.
 Computer and web access are strongly recommended.

 - Teachers and instructional coaches

 - Leaders are also encouraged to attend.